 but not on behalf of any other people.

 Who are these anointed ones?

-to the “Governing Body” of the WT Society may eventually lead a person to receive everlasting life on earth, which means a personal relationship with Jesus is not the requirement
+They teach obedience to the “Governing Body” of the WT Society may eventually lead a person to receive everlasting life on earth, which means a personal relationship with Jesus is not the requirement for eternal life.

 - This basically means you are to agree with the WT’s teachings about the Bible,

 - Step 2: Put what you learn into practice.

 - You will need to preach their message (usually door to door)